dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/3-building-a-new-adapter.md

 ---

 :::tip
-Before you build your adapter, we strongly encourage you to first learn dbt as an end user, learn [what an adapter is and they role they serve](1-what-are-adapters), as well as [data platform prerequisites](2-prerequisites-for-a-new-adapter)
+Before you build your adapter, we strongly encourage you to first learn dbt as an end user, learn [what an adapter is and the role they serve](1-what-are-adapters), as well as [data platform prerequisites](2-prerequisites-for-a-new-adapter)
 :::